Mrmuhammad300/energeniusweb/nextjs_space/public/energenius_strategy.md

 **Marketing Approach:**
 - Position as "Next-Generation Lithium": Not LiFePO4, but comparable longevity with better power density
-- Create comparison chart: "Cost Per Cycle" showing Energenius advantage
+- Create comparison chart: "Cost Per Cycle" showing EnerGenius advantage
 - Emphasize 8,000 cycles in all product descriptions
-- Develop calculator: "How long will your Energenius last?" based on usage patterns
+- Develop calculator: "How long will your EnerGenius last?" based on usage patterns

 ---